-A green lung called Amazon is part of our territory and the problem that it faces today due to indiscriminate lodging is the beginning of this project translated into a piece of furniture.
+The 'green lungs' of the earth or the Amazon Rainforest faces indiscriminate logging.
 By 2020, 60% of the total deforestation that affected Colombia was concentrated in the Amazon region and one of the greatest issues is the use of native woods.
-The “Yaré” is one of the fibres commonly called vine, these are roots located in the Colombian Amazon which are also endangered due to the fading of the jungle.
+The “Yaré” is one of the fibres commonly called vine, these are roots located in the Colombian Amazon which are also endangered due to the deforestation of the jungle.

-Starting from the idea of a “primitive” object as it is a built piece of furniture from wooden logs and the problem of cutting down trees, the proposal is to take advantage of a renewable material such as “Yaré”, there Ibuju is born, a collection made out of this natural fibre, rethinking the design and the manufacturing of native wooden pieces using new and sustainable materials.
+Starting from the idea of a 'primitive' object, the design proposes to take advantage of a renewable material: the Yaré.
+Here the design collection Ibuju is born, a collection made out of this natural fibre, rethinking the design and the manufacturing of native wooden pieces using new and sustainable materials.

-“Yaré” is an example of the great biodiversity that Colombia has.
-This ber extracted by indigenous communities in the south of Colombia grows ached to trees and has been used by local communities for the development of handcrafts.
+Yaré is an example of the great biodiversity that Colombia has.
+This plant is extracted by indigenous communities in the south of Colombia, it grows on trees and has been used by local communities for the development of handcrafts.

-This Ibuju project starts with a group of weavers, translating the furniture.
+This Ibuju project starts with a group of weavers, translating this material into furniture.